TheAssassin/mediaplayer-setup/Kodi/guisettings.xml.md

 # guisettings.xml

+__Note:__ If you want to preconfigure certain things and not have them available to be changed in the GUI, then you may want to use `advancedsettings.xml` instead.

 ## Setting everything to German

 "German" is just a placeholder for your locale, serving as an example here.